Change the World Without Taking Power

 First published in 2002, this book marked a shift in the understanding of Autonomism, Anarchism and Marxism, addressing the doubts activists had in their own political history and work, and helped form the perspectives of a new generation who are today changing the world.

-John Holloway is a Professor in the Instituto de Ciencias Sociales y Humanidades of the Benemerita Universidad Autonoma de Puebla in Mexico.
+John Holloway is Professor of Sociology in the Instituto de Ciencias Sociales y Humanidades of the Benemerita Universidad Autonoma de Puebla in Mexico.
 He is the author of Crack Capitalism (Pluto, 2010), Change the World Without Taking Power (Pluto, 2019) and Negativity and Revolution (Pluto, 2008).

 'This is a most compelling book.
 A must read, and already a classic' - Werner Bonefeld, The University of York

 'This book has transformed the way we think about radical change.
 While reading Holloway's masterpiece, if you feel that everything you had previously thought about in relation to Marxism and revolution had been ill-conceived, you are not alone!' - Ana Cecilia Dinerstein, University of Bath

 'A refreshing, thought provoking book ...
 A must read for every student and practitioner of political science' - USI Journal

 'A beautiful but strange book' - Antonio Negri

 'This book should not only be thought of as a masterful contribution to critical theory in the speculative mode of Hegel, Bloch, or Adorno; it is intended, rather, as a contribution to revolutionary practice.
 John Holloway is one of the most important revolutionary theorists of our time' - Andrej Grubacic, California Institute of Integral Studies